 Mike’s company didn’t respect the loyalty, hard work or livelihood of its employees, so when they cut him loose it was a blessing in disguise.
 If your boss is treating you like you’re just a means to an end, it might be time to consider parting ways.

 Everyone knows the saying, ‘you can’t choose your family’.
 When you work for someone else, the same holds true.
 You have no say in who you work with — for better and for worse.

-In his previous jobs, 36-year-old Mike Dahlman inherited a team from someone else.
+In his previous jobs, Mike inherited a team from someone else.
 While some employees were aligned with the company’s values, others were not — and it lead to a toxic work environment.

-As a business owner with You Move Me, Mike gets to build his team from scratch so he can ensure that everyone fits the company culture.
+As a business owner Mike gets to build his team from scratch so he can ensure that everyone fits the company culture.
 He still has employees who have been with him since day one.

 “Watching my team grow to where we are today has been the most rewarding part of being my own boss,” Mike says.
 “I work with people that I trust on a different level than I ever have before, and we’re all working together towards common goals.”

 When the right people come together for the right reasons, big things can happen.
 If it feels like your team is working against each other, you might want to think about pulling yourself out.